Further information can be gained through updates on this website or

 by contacting the congress coordinator and subscribing to the ICZ newsletter keeper notes through our contact page.

-A number of pre and post conference tours will be offered.
-We are also pleased to able to offer some travel scholarships under the ICZ "Paul Howse Travel Scholarship Grant scheme" which is funded from the auction at the previous congress and from further sponsorships received.
-Information on these will be posted on the ICZ website closer to the congress.
+A number of pre and post conference tours were offered.
+We were able to offer some travel scholarships under the ICZ ´Paul Howse Travel Scholarship Grant scheme´ which was funded from the auction at the previous congress and from further sponsorships received.

 This conference themed ´Many Voices, One Calling´ brought together keepers and zoo professionals from around the World for the objectives of enhancing the professionalism of Zoo Keepers and the welfare of the wild animals in their care.
 Delegates from every country have contributed much.
 We encouraged keepers to share their knowledge and experiences in the field of Zoo Keeping with their fellow keepers.

 We heard Many Voices committing to our One Calling!

 This Conference was a huge success and we are already planning for our next which will be held in Singapore in 2012.
 Dates and details will be announced in due course.

 Thank you all for your assistance to make the AAZK and ICZ congress such a big succes!

 It was in Australia that the Philippine Association (ZAP) and the African association (AKAA) were invited to assist and became members of ICZ.